NateWr/cyf-react-syntax/readme.md

 # React Syntax

 This document will help you understand the **syntax** and **terminology** of React.
-It introduces the words you will here describing different parts of the React system.
+It introduces the words you will hear us use when describing different parts of the React system.

 Read the code and the descriptions carefully to make sure you understand.
 You will need to know the following terms to pass your test next week: